huangjiahua/haz_ptr/README.md

 DoWhatEverYouWant(pinned);
 ```

-- If you want to free some dynamic pointers, hazard pointer defer that until no thread can read access to it.
+- If you want to free some dynamic pointers, hazard pointer defer the destruction until no thread can access the pointer.

 ```c++
 std::atomic<MyType *> atomic_ptr;